Snow Peas with Chinese Sausage

-The sweet, apple-like quality of Chinese Preserved Sausage is often paired with more robust green vegetables such as Gai-Lan, or green-beans, but I think it also works nicely with the more delicate crispness of fresh snow-pea pods.
-You could, of course.
-Increase the amounts over those used here and serve everything as a larger entrée dish as part of a Chinese meal but it is quite rich and I conceived it as more of an appetizer, or a small offering served in a series of dim-sum type dishes…
+The sweet, apple-like quality of preserved Chinese Sausage is often paired with more robust green vegetables such as Gai-Lan, or green-beans, but it also works very nicely with the more delicate crispness of fresh snow-pea pods.

 - 1 small package of Snow peas;